 Send X commands to X Window Server display

 The initial working folder is the current folder when MATLAB starts.
 For more information, see MATLAB Startup Folder.

 Set the MATLAB folder to the value specified by the Initial working folder option in the General Preferences panel.

 Start the version of MATLAB in the

 Display, without starting MATLAB, the final values of the environment variables and arguments passed to the MATLAB executable.
 This option also displays other diagnostic information for use when working with a Technical Support Representative.

-variables and their values to standard output.
-If the exit status
+values to standard output.
+If the exit status is not